 This story is part of Fast Company’s “USA: Can This Brand Be Saved?” package, approaching the question from a variety of angles and perspectives, ultimately aiming for an in-depth look at what America’s brand is, how it’s changed over the past four years, and where it needs to go from here.
 Click here to read the whole series.

-This year has been one of unprecedented adversity and devastation—full of political chaos and economic strife, of deadly threats to our health, and the existential upending of life as we know it.
-A global pandemic kept millions at home.
-Many lost jobs as thousands of businesses shuttered.
-Police killings of unarmed Black men and women roiled the country and waves of Black Lives Matter protests sprung up in response.
-And after one of the most fraught election campaigns in recent history, our current president refuses to accept the result of our democratic system.
+This year has been one of vast adversity and devastation—full of political chaos and economic strife, of deadly threats to our health and the existential upending of life as we know it.
+A global pandemic kept the country at home.
+Millions lost jobs as thousands of businesses shuttered.
+Police killings of unarmed Black men and women roiled the nation and waves of Black Lives Matter protests swelled in response.
+And after one of the most fraught election campaigns in recent history, our current president refuses to concede to our democratic system.

 But in the wake of all this despair—a spring of hope, if you will: The majority of us are still proud to be American.